microsoft/PowerPlatformConnectors/certified-connectors/InEight/readme.md

 # InEight Connector
-InEight Connector provides an API to work with InEight objects.
+The InEight Connector provides a mechanism to create new data in InEight or extract data from InEight.
+It can be used to integrate other systems with InEight.

 ## Publisher: InEight